yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/recursive-cte.md

 The result is identical to that produced by the SQL implementation that it emulates.

-The section [Using a WITH clause recursive substatement to traverse graphs of all kinds](../traversing-general-graphs/) shows how to do graph traversal of undirected and directed graphs using application-agnostic examples.
+The section [Using a recursive CTE to traverse graphs of all kinds](../traversing-general-graphs/) shows how to do graph traversal of undirected and directed graphs using application-agnostic examples.
 When the graph is cyclic, it shows how to detect and prevent endless repetition.

 ## Case studies

-The following two sections describe how to use a `WITH` clause recursive substatement to implement two practical cases:
+The following two sections describe how to use a recursive CTE to implement two practical cases:

-- [Case study—using a WITH clause recursive substatement to traverse a hierarchy](../emps-hierarchy) describes the use case (traversing an employee hierarchy) that is most commonly used to illustrate a practical application of the `WITH` clause recursive substatement.
+- [Case study—Using a recursive CTE to traverse an employee hierarchy](../emps-hierarchy) describes the use case (traversing an employee hierarchy) that is most commonly used to illustrate a practical application of the recursive CTE.
 Different SQL databases with different variants of SQL use importantly different approaches.
 PostgreSQL, and therefore YSQL, have only standard SQL features here (and not, therefore, the `CONNECT BY PRIOR` feature that is typically used with Oracle Database).
 Neither do they have dedicated syntax to ask for breadth-first or depth-first traversal.
 Rather, these two kinds of traversal must be programmed explicitly.
 The explicit solutions use array functionality and are straightforward.
 Moreover, using this approach allows various second-order display choices easily to be implemented.
-- [Using a `WITH` clause recursive substatement to traverse graphs of all kinds](../traversing-general-graphs/) leading to [Computing Bacon Numbers for actors listed in the IMDb](../bacon-numbers/).
+- [Using a recursive CTE to traverse graphs of all kinds](../traversing-general-graphs/) leading to [Using a recursive CTE to compute Bacon Numbers for actors listed in the IMDb](../bacon-numbers/).
 The approach to traversing graphs of all kinds is a natural extension of the approach shown for the employee hierarchy traversal.
 It adds logic to accommodate the fact that the edges are undirected and for cycle prevention.
 However, this straightforward approach collapses when, as is the case with the IMBd data, there are very many paths between most pairs of actors.
 This brings an exponential explosion in both time to completion and use of memory.
-The Bacon Numbers account shows how to avoid this collapse by implementing the algorithm that the `WITH` clause recursive substatement implements using explicit SQL.
+The Bacon Numbers account shows how to avoid this collapse by implementing the algorithm that the recursive CTE implements using explicit SQL.
 This allows early pruning to leave only the shortest paths with each repetition of the _recursive term_.